Ecoblockchain/maplegym/README.md

     the right level, you're automatically teleported to the next map.

  *  Items, AP, and SP are disabled.
-Your stats and skills are raised automatically, you automatically get level-appropriate equipment, and when you pick up monster drops, you're immediately compensated for item's shop price.
+Your stats and skills are raised automatically, you automatically get new eqiups, and when you pick up items you're immediately compensated for the item's shop price.

  *  There's no HP or MP.
 When you're damaged or use a skill, you lose mesos equal to the amount of HP or MP lost.
-(You have a floor at 0.)
+(Your mesos can't go under 0.)

- *  Every UI element is removed.
-The game screen is an image of nothing but you fighting monsters.
+ *  The game UI is completely removed.
+The screen is an image of nothing but you fighting monsters.

- *  All keys (and mouse clicks) are disabled except Control, Z, Alt, and the arrow keys, which correspond to Attack, Loot, Jump, and movement.
-Buffs are cast automatically, and your Control key is automatically remapped to your latest feasible attacking skill (Double Stab or Savage Blow).
+ *  All keys and mouse clicks are disabled except Control, Z, Alt, and the arrow keys, which correspond to Attack, Loot, Jump, and movement.
+    Buffs are cast automatically, and "attack" automatically casts your latest feasible attacking skill (regular attack, Double Stab, or Savage Blow).
 [1]

- *  The EXP curve is rewritten to be much more lenient, since the environment is supposed to be well-defined and return well-defined rewards, not take forever to beat.
+ *  The EXP curve is rewritten to be much more lenient, since the goal is not an environment that takes forever to beat.

 This reduces the game to a bitmap state, a small set of abstract actions (e.g.
 "attack"), and a unified reward structure.

-Most of these tweaks are done on the server.
-Client-side modifications are made using two DLLs, MapleController and MapleControllerLib.
-MapleController is injected into MapleStory and installs a bunch of hooks.
-MapleControllerLib is the Python/C bridge and is responsible for, among other things, launching MapleStory and injecting MapleController.

-A third uninteresting DLL, ForceWindowMode, does what its name suggests.
-I considered using DXWnd, but it had a lot of unnecessary features and didn't have an API.
-I also disabled the client's gratuitous packet encryption and removed 600 MB of unused game data.

 ## Recorder

 Many reinforcement learning algorithms start with a seed of past experiences so the agent doesn't spend ages stumbling around like a human toddler.
 The `maplegym.recorder.record` function lets you play the game yourself and record your gameplay:

 ```python
 import maplegym